borntofrappe/game-development/Games/Mazes/README.md

   - repeat the random walk until every cell has been visited

 As you progress and find visited cells, it becomes easier and easier to find a path, meaning the algorithm is slow to start, and increases in speed once there are a few visited cells.

+## Hunt and Kill

+The algorithm is similar to Aldous-Broder, performing a random walk from cell to cell.
+However, unlike the previous approach, the algorithm changes in the moment it finds a cell which has already been visited.
+In this instance, it performs a search for an unvisited cell with a visited neighbor.

+In detailed steps:

+- pick a cell and mark it as visited

+- pick a neighbor at random

+- if the neighbor has not already been visited, connect the two and visit the cell

+- if the neighbor has already been visited, "hunt" for an unvisited cell

+  - loop through the grid top to bottom, left to right

+  - look for the first unvisited cell with a visited neighbor

+  - connect the cell with the neighbor, and visit the same cell

+  - resume the random walk picking a neighbor at random

+In the implementation, I rely on a `goto` statement to break out of the nested loop.

+_Please note_: the demo includes the `Timer` utility to show the different steps and through the `highlight` variable.
+For the purposes of the algorithm, it is however unnecessary.